Tunnello VPN Review 2019

 That said, there is also a lot to love about Tunnello as well.

-For instance, the speeds are great, the Chrome app works tremendously well, it doesn’t leak and it easily unblocks the great firewall of China.
+For instance, the speeds are above average, the Chrome app works tremendously well, it doesn’t leak and it easily unblocks the great firewall of China.

 Oh!
 And it even offers a free 7-day trial.

-So yes, if you’re a casual user who just wants fast streaming speeds and geo-lock bypassing capabilities, then Tunnello is perfect for you.
+So yes, if you’re a casual user who just wants better streaming speeds and geo-lock bypassing capabilities, then Tunnello is suitable for you.

 However, for torrenting and other related stuff, I suggest you look elsewhere.